-How does losing an hour of sleep affect my internal clock?
+How does losing or gaining an hour of sleep affect my internal clock?

-Because time is shifting forward, your sleep may be cut short by one hour Saturday night.
-You may try getting to bed a little earlier than usual and avoid staying up late.
-For the days following Daylight Saving, keeping your regular schedule, such as mealtimes, physical activities and wakeup time, will help your body begin using these cues to adjust your internal clock to the time change.
+When the time is shifting forward in the spring, try to get to bed a little earlier than usual and avoid staying up late.
+Following the daylight saving change, keep your regular schedule, including mealtimes, physical activities and wake-up time.
+This will help your body use these cues to adjust your internal clock to the time change.

-Daylight is actually the most important cue for setting our internal clock at the beginning of the day.
-Getting about 15-30 minutes of sunlight exposure in the early morning can help us synch our clock to the time change faster.
-Also, if you’re having trouble adapting to the time change, try to limit sunlight exposure in the evening hours by wearing dark shades.
+Daylight is the most important cue for setting our internal clock at the beginning of the day.
+About 15-30 minutes of sunlight exposure in the early morning can help us sync our clock to the time change faster.
+Also, if you’re having trouble adapting to the time change, try to limit sunlight exposure in the evening by wearing dark shades.

 Can the time change affect my brain function?

-You could possibly experience symptoms similar to jet lag.
-Some people are sensitive to even small shifts in their schedule and they may experience mental fogginess, decreased attention span and even some mild mood disturbances, such as irritability.
+You could experience symptoms similar to jet lag following the time change.
+Some people are sensitive to even small shifts in their schedule and may experience mental fogginess, decreased attention span and even mild mood disturbances such as irritability.
 Remember that these changes may affect those of us with baseline sleeping issues.

 What are some ways I can adjust to the time change?

-For most of us, after a small time shift, our bodies naturally adjust our internal clocks by 15 or 30 minutes per day.
-This means that we’ll be back on track in just a few days.
-But to help this process along, keeping usual daytime routines of wakeup times, mealtimes and exercise is all that is needed.
+For most of us, after a small shift, our bodies will naturally adjust our internal clocks by 15 or 30 minutes per day.
+This means we’ll be back on track in just a few days.
+But to help this process, continue your usual daytime routines, including wake-up times, mealtimes, and exercise and you will be fine.